IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis-Gas Transfer.md

 ```

 8. Comment on the oxygen transfer efficiency and the trend or trends that you observe.

+As the air flow rate increases, the oxygen transfer efficiency (OTE) decreases.

 9. Propose a change to the experimental apparatus that would increase the efficiency.

+A change that c

 ### Lab exploration